JasonEtco/jasonet.co/src/pages/posts/use-github-actions-for-ci.md

 GitHub Actions can do a whole lot of things - [delete branches](https://github.com/jessfraz/branch-cleanup-action), [compose tweets via pull requests](https://github.com/gr2m/twitter-together); it's kind of a general "thing do-er."
 However, when people hear about Actions, they often ask "is GitHub Actions a replacement for CI providers?"
 It's a great platform to have CI built into your workflow with minimal setup but a lot of control, so its a totally reasonable question.

-I get to use everyones' favorite answer: **it depends**!
+I get to use everyone's favorite answer: **it depends**!
 In this post, I'll share a workflow that I've been using for my Node.js projects, as well as some extensions to it for additional functionality.
 We'll also take a look at features of popular CI tools and see how they map to GitHub Actions.

 ## Some pre-reading

-I'll be delving into the nitty gritty of writing a workflow file, including some lesser-known functionality.
+I'll be delving into the nitty-gritty of writing a workflow file, including some lesser-known functionality.
 I'd encourage you to read [my previous blog post on GitHub Actions workflows](./what-are-github-workflows), where I talk a bit about workflows as a whole.

 You may also want to familiarize yourself with the [actions/bin repo](https://github.com/actions/bin), a collection of actions that are highly scoped and useful for composing a workflow without writing any custom code (especially [actions/bin/filter](https://github.com/actions/bin/blob/master/filter)).